Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 7. Your Cat Has Post-Traumatic Stress Disorder

-If your feline is overly attached to you and won’t leave you alone, they might be suffering from post-traumatic stress disorder (PTSD).
+If your feline is overly attached to you and will not leave you alone, they might be suffering from post-traumatic stress disorder (PTSD).
 This condition is directly connected to stress, anxiety, and trauma, which is why most cats with PTSD also suffer from separation anxiety and depression.

 Felines suffering from PTSD can experience an array of problems: